mattreturn1/TitanCloudsYOLO/README.md

 # Cloud Segmentation with Titan and CloudSen12

-This project focuses on the preparation and training of YOLO models for cloud segmentation, using the **CloudSen12** and **Titan** datasets.
+This project focuses on the preparation and training of YOLO nano for cloud segmentation, using the **CloudSen12** and **Titan** datasets.

 ---